CTE Content Areas

 Coordinator Certification

-An extension in work-based learning is required to supervise any of New York’s four registered work-based learning programs.
-The difference between the two types of extensions and the programs that can be overseen are detailed in further questions below.
+An extension in work-based learning is required to supervise any of New York’s three registered work-based learning programs.

 It is highly recommended since students are being placed into the community for an extended work experience, but it is not required.